-However, the term mezzanine floor is often mis-used and as a result we see companies ending up paying too much for an over engineered solution which they don’t really need.
+However, the term mezzanine floor is often mis-used and as a result, we see companies ending up paying too much for an over-engineered solution that they don’t really need.

 So, the very first thing we ask when we receive an enquiry for a mezzanine is “What are you looking to do with it?”

-It might seem a rather simple question which will be answered with “to create more space” but the purpose of the floor may open up a range of alternative solutions which could prove to be much more cost effective.
+It might seem a rather simple question that will be answered with “to create more space” but the purpose of the floor may open up a range of alternative solutions which could prove to be much more cost-effective.

 So, rather than a mezzanine, we may suggest a multi-tier floor or potentially a floor over shelving solution.

-But what is the difference between a mezzanine floor and multi-tier flooring?
+But what is the difference between a mezzanine floor and a picking tower?

 What is a Mezzanine Floor?

-A mezzanine is a free standing, semi-permanent flooring structure which uses a grid of structural steel columns to support a raised floor which can be used for storage, production or office space.
+A mezzanine is a free-standing, semi-permanent flooring structure that uses a grid of structural steel columns to support a raised floor that can be used for storage, production or office space.

 By their very nature, Mezzanine floors have a larger column grid which requires a higher gauge of structural steel which obviously has cost implications.